andrezaleite/reproducibility_transportation_hubs-early_warning_surveillance_systems/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Codes

+The scripts used in this work will be detailed below.

 | Resource                        | Notebooks                                 | Description                                                                                                                                                                                     |
 |---------------------------------|-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Descriptive analysis ANAC       | Descriptive analisis ANAC.ipynb           | In this script you will find the results of the subsection: "Spatial-temporal analysis of national air transportation".
 The database required to run this script is aero_anac_2007_2023.parquet |